gibsonhooper25/365groupproject/docs/ExampleFlows.md

   - Bill veiws ratings and feedback for his new album with `/albums/{album_id}/reviews`
 - Bill wants to narrow down what songs people did and didn't like in his new album and goes to look at ratings and feedback for individual songs
   - Bill veiws ratings and feedback for each song in the new album with `/songs/{song_id}/reviews`
+- Satisfied that he knows what he did right and where he went wrong, Bill is ready to go off and write more song content